 Android is the Windows of the mobile world, enjoying a colossal user base and huge market share.
-To get in on the Android app action, check out the links below to learn how to build an app.
+To get in on the Android app action, check out the links below to learn how to build an app for Android.

 The Android Developers YouTube channel is a great starting point for immersing yourself in everything about Android development.
 It houses videos from live events, along with a bunch of demos and tutorials, covering everything from improving accessibility for all users through to dealing with the ins and outs of Android Wear.

 This rather comprehensive official Android website offers a slew of training guides.
 Work through the documentation and you’ll learn how to create an Android app, support various device types, deal with interface elements, and more.
 Also related and noteworthy: the Material design site, outlining the platform’s modern vision for aesthetics.

 Looking at swathes of documentation?
 Not sure where to start?
 Adam Sinicki’s post for Android Authority breaks down the process of Android app development into 10 simple steps.
 Well, mostly simple – one is ‘learning the basics of Java’.
 But although 10 days is perhaps pushing it, a few weeks isn’t, if you’re dedicated.

 A weakness in many Android apps is their inability to scale well.
 And yet Material Design lends itself neatly to responsive designs that should work on any device, from tiny smartphones to huge tablets.
 This tutorial explains how to build an adaptive UI that looks good and works well across all devices and screen sizes.

 Once, smartphones were small enough that the average thumb could reach the entire display.
 Not so much now. iOS suffers from this problem, but Android more so, due to the tendency towards increasingly large devices.
 This Smashing Magazine feature outlines how best to cater for one-handed smartphone usage.